nikipoatgit/FlightController_H743-For-ARDUPILOT-INAV/README.md

 ## FC notes
-Nickel-H473 is based on MAMBAH743_V4 FC
+Nickel-H473 is inspired from MAMBAH743_V4 FC

 However custom pin can be used unless their usage is not compromised , STM programmer IDE can be a great help in case assigning pins.